 The Golden Mountain Doodle is one of the newest and hottest fads in the “double doodle” and designer dog industry.
 The Golden Mountain Doodle is a mix of three popular dog breeds: the Golden Retriever, Bernese Mountain Dog, and Poodle.
-It’s famous for its typical tri-color coat consisting of various forms of browns, whites, and blacks.
+It’s famous for its typical tri-color coat consisting of various hues of browns, whites, and blacks.
 In addition, the Golden Mountain Doodle often contains the coveted hypoallergenic and nonshedding features that come from the Poodle.
 This breed is typically bred by taking a Bernedoodle and cross-breeding with a Goldendoodle.
-Thus, the Golden Mountain Doodle is intelligent, friendly, and loyal with a fun-loving attitude.
+In short, the Golden Mountain Doodle is intelligent, friendly, and loyal with a fun-loving attitude.

 Dog Breeds